 \subsection{Contrastive Learning for GNNs}

-There are some recent works that explored graph contrastive learning with GNNs in the aspects of pretext task designs \cite{qiu2020gcc,hu2020gpt}, data augmentations \cite{you2020graph,zhu2020graph} and contrastive objective \cite{hassani2020contrastive}.
+There are some recent works that explored graph contrastive learning with GNNs in the aspects of data augmentations \cite{you2020graph,zhu2020graph}, pretext task designs \cite{qiu2020gcc,hu2020gpt} and contrastive objective \cite{hassani2020contrastive}.
 These methods can be mainly categorized into two types: global-local contrast and global-global contrast.
-The first category \cite{velivckovic2018deep,sun2019infograph,hassani2020contrastive,sun2021sugar} follows the \textit{InfoMax principle} to maximize the the Mutual Information (MI) between the local feature and the context representation.
-However, the intricacies of negative sampling in MI-based approaches impose key research challenges like the improper quantity of negative samples or biased negative sampling \cite{tschannen2019mutual, chuang2020debiased}.
-Another line of graph contrastive learning approaches called global-global contrast \cite{you2020graph,zhang2020iterative,qiu2020gcc} directly study the relationships between the global context representations of different samples as what metric learning does.
-Nevertheless, all these methods are only able to model the contrastive relations between different graph instances while they fail to discover the underlying semantic structure of the data distribution.
+The first category \cite{velivckovic2018deep,sun2019infograph,hassani2020contrastive,sun2021sugar, tong2021directed} follows the \textit{InfoMax principle} to maximize the the Mutual Information (MI) between the local feature and the context representation.
+Another line of graph contrastive learning approaches called global-global contrast \cite{you2020graph,zhang2020iterative,qiu2020gcc, fang2021molecular} directly studies the relationships between the global context representations of different samples as what metric learning does.
+Specifically, Deep Graph Infomax (DGI) \cite{velivckovic2018deep} adapted the idea from {Deep InfoMax} (DIM) to graphs for node representation learning via contrasting local node and global graph encodings with a summary vector.
+Further inspired by {Deep Graph Infomax}(DGI), InfoGraph \cite{sun2019infograph} extends DIM to learn graph-level representations by maximizing the agreements between the representations of entire graphs and the representations of substructures of different scales (e.g., nodes, edges, triangles).
+MVGRL \cite{hassani2020contrastive} trains the encoders through maximizing the mutual information from different structural views of graphs as well, while the same graph's adjacency and diffusion matrix were assumed as local and global views of a graph.
+Contrasting encodings between node representations of one view and graph representations of another view and vice versa yield better results compared with contrasting on local-local and global-global levels.
+DiGCL \cite {tong2021directed} extends the constractive paradigm to directed graphs and aims at learning on abundant views while retaining the original structure information.
+Candidate views at topological- and feature-level are generated by a Laplacian perturbation operation on adjacency and node feature matrix.
+GNN-based encoder could therefore be adopted to the augmented veiws afterwards.
+CGCN \cite{hui2020collaborative} explores whether unsupervised graph learning can boost the semi-supervised learning.
+In contrast, PGCL focuses on unsupervised graph contrastive learning.